worldclassics/dr-jekyll-and-mr-hyde/README.md

+Classics

-# Classics - Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson
+# Strange Case of Dr. Jekyll and Mr. Hyde

+by Robert Louis Stevenson

 > Mr. Utterson the lawyer was a man of a rugged countenance, that was
 > never lighted by a smile; cold, scanty and embarrassed in